WebediaGaming/react-nexus/README.md

 - Stores and Dispatchers are asynchronous by default.
 This way the flux can be backed by a remote backend, not only a local, in-memory backend.
 - Components initialization can be asynchronous, but once they have rendered once, they must be kept consistent synchronously.
 - Data-backend-agnostic; you should be able to roll whichever complex, real-world resilient data backend you wish.

+What React on Rails provides:
+- Structure and guidelines for architecturing your app
+- Efficient implementation of commonly needed primitives and patterns
+- Full-blown frontend, with cacheable and load-balancable server-side SEO/performance-friendly prerendering

+What React on Rails doesn't provide:
+- Strict checking that you will follow the guidelines
+- Support for non-recommended patterns (non-pure components, integration with jQuery, etc)
+- Data backend implementation (although it integrates very well with commonly used backends patterns)

 Contents
 ========